claiduiuc/CLAID-Website/_services/events.md

 **TBA: Cooking with CLAID**

 Learn how to make some simple and popular Chinese dishes with our upcoming cooking series over winter break!
 We will be posting cooking tutorials on our YouTube channel (coming soon!), as well as possibly hosting a livestream.
-Be sure to fill out our End-of-the-Semester Feedback Form (also coming soon) to choose which dishes you would like to see us make!
+ Here is the
+<a href="https://forms.gle/7qwLwaGoVQwMcZ3YA">End-of-the-Semester Feedback Form</a>.